nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/using_claude_code.rst.txt

                 }

     In python, if point_margins is not big enough, it will raise an error.
 However, in JS it will just return undefined.
-Therefore, we need to check that it is safe_fit_point = this.point_margins[10]; is undefined, then do the safe_fit_point = this.point_margins[this.point_margins.length - 1];
+Therefore, we need to check if safe_fit_point = this.point_margins[10]; is undefined, then do safe_fit_point = this.point_margins[this.point_margins.length - 1];

     ⏺ You're absolutely right.
 In JavaScript, accessing an array index that doesn't exist returns undefined rather than raising an exception like
       Python's IndexError.
 Let me fix that translation: